voicebase/voicebase-docs/docs/how-to-guides/categories.md

   "version": "0.0.1"
 }
 ```
 Categories may alternatively be added using the "Publish" option in the Analytic Workbench.
-For a step-by-step guide, see [Saving Your Query as a Category](https://app.voicebase.com/static/media/Getting_Started_With_VoiceBase.770cd9e8.pdf) in the VBQL documentation.

 The body of the category definition contains the following fields: